Sovgut/gatekeeper/README.md

   type: Type;

   /**
-   * Package can skip this field if value is undefined and `required` property is false.
+   * Package can skip this field if value is undefined and `optional` property is true.
    * In other way is exception is raised.
    * default: `true`
    */
-  required?: boolean;
+  optional?: boolean;

   /**
    * Package can validate value by provided type with format.